abuaboud/jordan-cp/general/two_pointers.md

 ## Needs Improvement:
-* Add the correct photo thumbnail for the YouTube videos.
 * Sort the problems by difficulty.
 * Check if 'Time Limit Exceeded?' and 'Mission in Amman(B)' can be solved using Two Pointers.